 Exercise 7 distributes the same 12-note pattern in sixteenths (4x3=12, 3x4=12).

-Exercise 8 is a variation that is offset in such a way that every other beat is one note lower in the scale (beats 1, 3, 5, etc.)
+Exercise 8 is a variation that is offset in such a way that every other beat is one note lower in the scale (beats 1, 3, 5, etc.) Of these exercises, this one is the best for working on the awkward fingering.

 You don't have to limit these patterns to the C major scale: with F sharp, it would be G major (granaínas); with B flat, it would be F major (por medio), etc.